Skip advert

 Advertisement - Article continues below

-The RS4 might lack some of the theatre of its direct rivals, but there’s still a lot to like about the current model.
-Performance for one – 0-62mph in 4.1sec and, with a raised limiter, 174mph is as quick as you’re likely to need to transport labradors, wardrobes or other estate car luggage clichés.
+The RS4 might lack some of the theatre of its direct rivals, but there’s still a lot to like about the current model – particularly in run-out Edition 25 years guise.
+Performance for one – 0-62mph in 3.7sec and 186mph is as quick as you’re likely to need to transport labradors, wardrobes or other estate car luggage clichés.

-The RS4 also has a pleasing duality to its personality that allows it to serve both as an estate car and as a performance car.
-Left in its ‘Comfort’ settings the ride is pliant and the engine smooth and quiet, making long-distance touring easy.
-And ramped up to ‘Dynamic’ it’s fast and responsive, but thanks to all-wheel drive, remains secure.
+The RS4 also has a pleasing duality to its personality that allows it to serve both as an estate and as a performance car.
+It’s beautifully built and the engine smooth and quiet, making long-distance touring easy.
+And when ramped up to Dynamic mode it’s fast and exciting, but thanks to all-wheel drive, remains secure.

-The limited-run Competition version is better still, with optional ultra-focused adjustable coilovers providing meaningful extra bite and poise.
-We just wish the engine had the aural drama to back this up and create a truly exciting estate car – as of now, the M3 Touring still takes the cake.
+The Edition 25 takes things to a new level dynamically, with ultra-focused adjustable coilovers providing meaningful extra bite and poise.
+We just wish the engine had the aural drama to back this up and make the RS4 that bit more memorable – as of now, the M3 Touring still takes the cake.

 BMW M340i xDrive Touring